-THK BRAZIL INDUSTRIA E COMERCIO LTDA.

-All of the Company's non-consolidated subsidiaries are small enterprises, and their total assets, sales revenues, profit/loss for the term (amount corresponding to the stake) and profit surplus (amount corresponding to the stake) do not have any material impact on the consolidated financial statements.
+Names of major non- consolidated subsidiaries THK BRAZIL INDUSTRIA E COMERCIO LTDA.
+Reasons for exclusion from the scope of consolidation All of the Company's non-consolidated subsidiaries are small enterprises, and their total assets, sales revenues, profit/loss for the term (amount corresponding to the stake) and profit surplus (amount corresponding to the stake) do not have any material impact on the consolidated financial statements.

-- (2) Matters Related to the Application of the Equity Method - 1.
-Affiliated Companies Subject to the Application of the Equity Method
+(2) Matters Related to the Application of the Equity Method